Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Results and Discussion

 \section{Results and Discussion}

-In the following, we present and discuss the results of the reduced model by comparing statistics~(Sec.~\ref{sec:results_statistics}), and by studying the impact of the cross-flow velocity profile on the three-dimensionality of the wake~(Sec.~\ref{sec:results_cross-flow}).
+In the following, we present the body-free simulation results by first comparing the wake statistics with DNS and PIV data (Section~\ref{sec:results_statistics}) and then examining the impact of the inflow crossflow velocity on the three-dimensionality of the wake (Section~\ref{sec:results_cross-flow}).